naowalrahman/malet/README.md

 ## 🧠 Machine Learning Models

 MALET utilizes deep learning for time-series forecasting.
-The goal is to predict whether the price of a stock will move up or down over a defined future period based (binary classification).
+The goal is to predict whether the price of a stock will move up or down over a defined future period based on a set of technical indicators and previous close prices spanning a defined time period (sequence length).
+As such, all the models involve some sort of deep learning architecture followed by a classification layer to predict the binary outcome.

-1.  **LSTM (`LSTMTradingModel.py`):** A standard Long Short-Term Memory network, which is well-suited for learning from sequential data like stock prices.
+1.  **LSTM (`LSTM.py`):** A standard Long Short-Term Memory network, which is well-suited for learning from sequential data like stock prices.
-2.  **CNN-LSTM (`CNNLSTMModel.py`):** A hybrid model that uses 1D Convolutional Neural Networks to extract spatial features from the input sequences before feeding them into an LSTM layer to capture temporal dependencies.
+2.  **CNN-LSTM (`CNN_LSTM.py`):** A hybrid model that uses 1D Convolutional Neural Networks to extract spatial features from the input sequences before feeding them into an LSTM layer to capture temporal dependencies.
-3.  **Transformer (`TransformerTradingModel.py`):** An attention-based model, inspired by its success in natural language processing, adapted here to identify complex patterns and relationships in financial time-series data.
+3.  **Transformer (`Transformer.py`):** An attention-based model, inspired by its success in natural language processing, adapted here to identify complex patterns and relationships in financial time-series data.
-4.  **Ensemble Model (`EnsembleModel.py`):** This model combines the predictions from the LSTM, CNN-LSTM, and Transformer models, using a weighted average based on their validation accuracy to make a more robust final prediction.
+4.  **GRU (`GRU.py`):** A variant of the LSTM model that uses a Gated Recurrent Unit architecture, which is generally more efficient, performant, and better at dealing with vanishing gradients.

 ## 🚀 Getting Started